 - Select a server and turn your VPN on to enjoy uncensored internet access!

-Astrill is one of the more well known VPN apps that are used in the expat community in China.
+Astrill is one of the more well known VPN apps that are used in the expat community in China, and for a time it was the most widely used in China.
+It remains one of the best VPNs for China recommended on forums.
 Speeds are particularly good on the desktop app if you use the OpenWeb (technically it is a proxy — not a vpn — and only works on web browser).

 The PC / Mac app have some pretty nice features that are specific to China.
 “Smart Mode” allows the app to tunnel traffic to blocked sites, while doing nothing for unblocked sites — thus speeding up performance.